 Now, people are free to interpret the Star Wars saga as they wish, of course, but can one honestly say that the Empire was needed?
 They seem to forget what the Empire replaced: peace and order.
 Sure, there was war and unrest right before the institution of the Empire, but it was an orchestration of a con man, a game that was rigged.
 Palpatine controlled both sides of the board.
 And when he was finished with his game, he murdered the main pieces on that board, Jedi and Separatist alike.

 Those who defend the Empire often use the Clone Wars as an example of uncontrolled conflict under the watch of the Republic.
 But they seem to forget the thousand years of peace before that.
 Some do recall that fact, but don’t care.

 Which brings us to a main reason why some support the Empire… they hate the Jedi.
 They don’t care what the Empire entails, as long as the “arrogant” Jedi were dead.
 I just don’t get that sentiment.
 Even if there were arrogant Jedi present, did they deserve to die?

 As I said, people are welcome and free to relate to anything they wish.
 Personally, I can’t relate to the Empire.
 I can’t agree to the statement that the Empire was a government for the benefit of the galaxy.
-I think the people who celebrated at the end of ROTJ agree with me.
+I think the beings who celebrated at the end of Return of the Jedi would agree with me.